Is it time for visitors to pay to play?

 • A voluntary contribution by businesses or tourists

-levy on businesses
+Levy on businesses

 A family relaxes on the beach of a river, with the Visit Deni logo overlaid